Concordium Price Down 1.6% This Week (CCD)

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-Concordium launched on June 8th, 2021.
-Concordium’s total supply is 13,514,950,788 coins and its circulating supply is 9,952,616,678 coins.
+Concordium’s genesis date was June 8th, 2021.
+Concordium’s total supply is 13,520,651,303 coins and its circulating supply is 9,956,432,461 coins.
 Concordium’s official Twitter account is @concordiumnet and its Facebook page is accessible here.
+The official website for Concordium is www.concordium.com.
 The Reddit community for Concordium is https://reddit.com/r/concordium_official and the currency’s Github account can be viewed here.
-Concordium’s official website is www.concordium.com.
-The official message board for Concordium is medium.com/concordium.
+Concordium’s official message board is medium.com/concordium.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Concordium directly using US dollars.
-Investors seeking to acquire Concordium should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Concordium using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Concordium directly using US dollars.
+Investors seeking to trade Concordium should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Concordium using one of the exchanges listed above.

 Receive News & Updates for Concordium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Concordium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.